Sataniachia/COMP229Group-3/EXTERNAL_DESIGN_DOCUMENT.md

 ![API 12 - Ping](screenshots/api_12_ping.png)
 *Figure 12: Ping endpoint health check (200 OK)*

-Notes:
-- Create a local folder `screenshots/` at repo root for the images (can omit from commit if desired by adding to `.gitignore`).
-- Capture both request and response panes for at least first, create, update, delete.
-- Ensure status code is visible in each capture.

 ### Export to PDF & PNG
 1. Open this markdown in VS Code preview (Ctrl+Shift+V) or on GitHub.
 2. Print to PDF (browser: Ctrl+P → Save as PDF).
 Name: `EDD_v1.pdf`.